 The standard way is to simply create a list of people and write a short paragraph about each—or, if your post is about a particular subject matter within your niche, you may write about how each of the people you are featuring have made an impact in regards to that.

 The “next level” way is wonderfully demonstrated by my friend Corbett Bar from ThinkTraffic.net.
+[Editor's Note: Corbett no longer runs the ThinkTraffic.net site.
+You can find him at corbettbarr.com.]
 In his posts, 10 Blogs with Explosive Growth to Learn From and also 17 Traffic Building Tips From Some of the World's Most Popular Bloggers, he not only includes a list of featured bloggers and a short paragraph about each, but he also includes an actual quote from each blogger as well.
 Having a quote from each of the people does a few extra things for Corbett: